Customer small business financing solutions delivered through a single, online application.

 Some of the more common licensing requirements include:

-The US Small Business Administration is a great resource for more information on applying for business licenses.
+The U.S. Small Business Administration is a great resource for more information on applying for business licenses.

-Digital marketing is huge, and you should have an online presence that includes a website and at least a couple of social media channels.
-Facebook and Instagram are two of the most popular social media platforms for restaurants.
 Consider offering a taste test to local food writers, bloggers, and influencers so they can spread the word.
 Also, contest marketing is highly effective and a great way to gain new followers.
 It can be wise to contract a digital marketing specialist to help you with this project.

 While social media is important for publicizing your restaurant, on-the-ground marketing within your community is critical.
 Hang flyers around the neighborhood and inside other local businesses, and ask your friends to tell everyone they know.